wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

     ![Commit message](../assets/img/tutorials/scheduled-task/commit-message.png){.cInlineImage-full}

-    Select **Yes** in the message that appears to specify that you need the changes to be staged.
+    Select **Yes** in the message that appears to specify that you need to stage the changes.

 3. To push the changes to the private GitHub repository maintained by Choreo, click **0↓ 1↑** in the bottom panel.